While Prince Philip held a number of honorary military titles during his lifetime, he also had a distinguished active service career.

 The Germans returned and attacked the flaming raft, believing their initial attack had been successful, with Philip's quick-thinking having possibly saved hundreds of lives.

 In 1944, Philip was posted to HMS Whelp, then a brand-new destroyer, which was headed for the Pacific and action against the Japanese.

-While the ship was being constructed, the Duke lived in a hotel in Newcastle and was part of the administrative process before Whelp was commissioned.
+While the ship was being constructed, Philip lived in a hotel in Newcastle and was part of the administrative process before Whelp was commissioned.

 "If you're in the services, you meet people from all walks of life," he said in the 1995 interview, when asked if this time gave him an insight into the "man in the street".

 "You just live with them – the only difference is people have different responsibilities," Philip continued.

 "You get to know people of every kind of background."